Reign: 371 - 373 YE

 Death and Legacy

 His reign lasted only twenty months.
 During a lavish meal in which he attempted to sway Marcher senators, he became ill and died.
-It is widely believed he was assassinated.
-According to eyewitnesses he became incoherent over the fish course - initially mistaken for a surfeit of fine Dawnish wines.
-When he broke a half-empty bottle over the head of the Senator for Upwold, Gareth of Ashill, and began to attack the guests it was clear something out of the ordinary was occurring.
-The Emperor died a few minutes into his apparent drunken rampage, suffering a fatal brain hemorrhage.
+Although the cause of death is recorded as "choking to death on an olive pit", it is widely believed he was assassinated.
+According to some eyewitnesses he became incoherent over the fish course - initially mistaken for a surfeit of fine Dawnish wines.
+When he broke a half-empty bottle over the head of the Senator for Upwold, Gareth of Ashill, and began to attack the guests it appeared something out of the ordinary was occurring.
+The Emperor died a few minutes into his apparent drunken rampage, apparently suffering a fatal brain hemorrhage.

 He is interred in the Necropolis in a small white granite tomb screened from view by a thick stand of yew trees.
 In some ways, Walter's ill-starred reign opened the way for Empress Britta.
 Even during the reign of Empress Giselle, the sheer self-serving corruption of the Senate had been at least partly concealed.
 Under Walter, some of the worst senators put aside their masks are revealed their true agendas making the need for some sort of reform absolutely apparent.